-The purpose of this manual is to provide guidelines and minimum design criteria for the design of water and wastewater piping systems for the City of Phoenix either as part of Capital Improvement Program (CIP) or as private development projects that will construct and dedicate the systems to the City.
-The manual applies to existing systems being expanded, modified, upgraded, and rehabilitated as well as to the construction of new mains.
-The manual is not intended to be used as a construction specification.
+The purpose of this manual is to provide guidelines and minimum design criteria for the design of water and wastewater piping systems in the vicinity of METRO's light rail system for the City of Phoenix either as part of Capital Improvement Program (CIP) or as private development projects that will construct and dedicate the systems to the City or during the design and construction of METRO's light rail extension projects.
+This Light Rail Design Standards Manual for Water and Wastewater Systems is to be used in the design and execution of all light rail-related water and sanitary sewer relocations or new installations within the City of Phoenix.
+The manual applies to existing systems being expanded, modified, upgraded, and rehabilitated as well as to the construction of new systems.
+The manual is not to be used as a construction specification.
 All units of measurement used in this manual are United States standard measure unless otherwise noted.
 The Water Services Department (WSD) has other design manuals available for other facilities (booster stations, lift stations, reservoirs, and pressure reducing valve stations) located on our website.